Daniel Suarez

 Personal Life

-Daniel Suárez resides in Huntersville, North Carolina.
-In 2022, he became engaged to Julia Piquet, daughter of three-time Formula 1 World Champion Nelson Piquet.
-The couple married on July 30, 2024, in Brazil.
-In 2024, Suárez became a dual citizen of Mexico and the United States, further solidifying his ties to both countries.
+Suárez became engaged to Julia Piquet in 2022.
+Julia is the daughter of three-time Formula One World Champion Nelson Piquet.
+The couple married on July 30, 2024, in Brazil, and in April 2026 they announced they were expecting their first child.
+In 2024, Suárez passed the U.S. Citizenship Exam and officially became a dual citizen of Mexico and the United States.

 2025 Season Performance